Arthur Laffer: Academia

 Laffer was an associate professor of Business Economics at the University of Chicago from 1970 to 1976 and a member of the Chicago faculty from 1967 through 1976.
 From 1976 to 1984 Laffer held the status as the Charles B. Thornton Professor of Business Economics at the University of Southern California School of Business.
 During this time Laffer helped pass Proposition 13, the California initiative that drastically cut property taxes in the state in 1978.
 In the mid-1980s, Laffer was the Distinguished University Professor at Pepperdine University in Malibu, and a member of the Pepperdine University Board of Directors.

 Politics

 Laffer was the first to hold the title of chief economist at the Office of Management and Budget (OMB) under George Shultz from October 1970 to July 1972.
 During the years 1972 to 1977, he was a consultant to Secretary of the Treasury William Simon, Secretary of Defense Donald Rumsfeld and Secretary of the Treasury George Shultz.

-Laffer was a member of President Reagan's Economic Policy Advisory Board for both of his terms (1981–1989) and was a founding member of the Reagan Executive Advisory Committee for the presidential race of 1980.
+Laffer was a member of President Ronald Reagan's Economic Policy Advisory Board for both of his terms (1981–1989) and was a founding member of the Reagan Executive Advisory Committee for the presidential race of 1980.
 He served as a member of the executive committee of the Reagan/Bush Finance Committee in 1984.